jubinaghara/terrraform/README.md

 ## About
 Learning Terraform...😎

+## How to pass the hashicorp certified: terraform associate
+1. https://youtu.be/V4waklkBC38 (Complete freeCodeCamp 13 hrs tutorial)
+2. Follow along.
+Get you hands dirty
+3.

 ### Initial setup
 1. If you are using Windows, install Linux sub-system on windows (wsl) (command > wsl --install Ubuntu)
 2. Open WSL terminal in vscode